Chris’ practice covers disputes relating to:

 Trust, Probates & Estates

 In addition, Chris has also been instructed in:

 - A claim by an administrator to recover possession of a property forming part of the deceased’s estate.

-- A contested application for the removal of a caveat.
+- Contested applications for the removal of caveats.

 - Contested applications for the removal of executors and protectors.